-- Enhancement or restoration.
-These activities must further the ecological functions of the farmland.
+- These activities must further the ecological functions of the farmland.

-- Combination of land acquisition and restoration or enhancement
+- Combination of land acquisition and either restoration or enhancement

 - Ineligible Projects:

-- “Consumable” supplies such as fuel, fertilizers, pesticides, or herbicides, except as a one-time application if a necessary part of an otherwise eligible restoration activity
+- Consumable supplies such as fuel, fertilizers, pesticides, or herbicides, except as a one-time application in an otherwise eligible restoration activity

 - Elements that cannot be defined as fixtures or capital items

-- Environmental cleanup of illegal activities (i.e. meth labs)
+- Environmental cleanup of illegal activities, such as meth labs

 - Indoor facilities